Powerlearnproject/se-day1-assignment-Hosanna208/README.md

 6. Maintenance: This phase involves ongoing support and updates for the software after its release.
 It covers everything about maintaining the software; from fixing any bugs that arise, and implementing new features, to ensuring the software continues to meet user needs over time.
 For the software to be effective, there should always be maintenance.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
-Answer: Waterfall methodology is a software development methodology that follows a sequential approach with distinct phases and flows downward like a waterfall.
+Waterfall methodology is a software development methodology that follows a sequential approach with distinct phases and flows downward like a waterfall.
 2 Examples of scenarios where waterfall methodology will be appropriate are:
 1. Well-Defined Requirements: The systematic aspect of Waterfall ensures rigorous adherence to norms, making it ideal for projects with defined, unchanging criteria, such as government contracts or regulated industries like aerospace and healthcare.
 2. Predictable Timelines: Waterfall works well on projects with set deadlines and deliverables when finishing each stage is essential to proceeding.
 For instance, this process can be efficiently used while creating a large-scale enterprise software system with a defined scope.
 On the other hand, Agile is an iterative and incremental approach focused on flexibility, collaboration, and responding to change.
 2 Examples of scenarios where Agile methodology will be appropriate are: